 From 2002 to 2015, Ted was a founder of Protégé Partners LLC and served as President and Co-Chief Investment Officer.
 Protégé was a leading multibillion-dollar alternative investment firm that invested in and seeded small hedge funds.
 In 2010, Larry Kochard and Cathleen Rittereiser profiled Ted in the book Top Hedge Fund Investors.
 In 2016, Ted authored So You Want to Start a Hedge Fund: Lessons for Managers and Allocators to share lessons from his experience.

 Ted began his career in 1992 under the tutelage of David Swensen at the Yale University Investments Office.
-During his five years at Yale, Ted focused on external public equity managers and internal fixed-income portfolio management.
-Following business school, he spent two years investing directly at Stonebridge Partners and J.H.
+During his five years at Yale, Ted focused on external public equity managers and internal fixed income portfolio management.
+Following business school, he spent two years investing directly at two of Yale’s managers, Stonebridge Partners and J.H.
 Whitney & Company.

 With aspirations to demonstrate the salutary benefits of hedge funds on institutional portfolios to a broad audience, Ted made a non-profitable wager with Warren Buffett that pitted the 10-year performance of the S&P 500 against a selection of five hedge fund of funds from 2008-2017.

-Ted is a Trustee and member of the investment committee at the Wenner-Gren Foundation and is a Decade Rider for Cycle for Survival.
+He is a Trustee and member of the investment committee at the Wenner-Gren Foundation, a member of the Advisory Council for the Alliance for Decision Education, and an active participant in the Hero’s Journey Foundation.
 He previously served as a Trustee and head of the Programming Committee for the Greenwich Roundtable and as a Board member of Citizen Schools-New York.

-Ted holds a BA in economics and political science, Cum Laude, from Yale University and an MBA with honors from Harvard Business School.
+Ted holds a BA, Cum Laude, from Yale University and an MBA from Harvard Business School.